Kurt Schwitters: The Isle of Man

-Schwitters was well-liked in the camp and was a welcome distraction from the internment they were suffering.
+Schwitters was well-liked in the camp, and was a welcome distraction from the internment they were suffering.
 Fellow internees would later recall fondly his curious habits of sleeping under his bed and barking like a dog, as well as his regular Dadaist readings and performances.
 However, the epileptic condition which had not surfaced since his childhood began to recur whilst in the camp.
-His son attributed this to Schwitters's depression at internment, which he kept hidden from others in the camp.
+His son attributed this to Schwitters's depression at being interned, which he kept hidden from others in the camp.

 For the outside world he always tried to put up a good show, but in the quietness of the room I shared with him [...], his painful disillusion was clearly revealed to me. [...]
 Kurt Schwitters worked with more concentration than ever during internment to stave off bitterness and hopelessness.

 Schwitters applied as early as October 1940 for release (with the appeal written in English: "As artist, I can not be interned for a long time without danger for my art"), but he was refused even after his fellow internees began to be released.

 "I am now the last artist here – all the others are free.
 But all things are equal.
 If I stay here, then I have plenty to occupy myself.
 If I am released, then I will enjoy freedom.
 If I manage to leave for the U.S., then I will be over there.
 You carry your own joy with you wherever you go."
 Letter to Helma Schwitters, April 1941.

 Schwitters was finally released on 21 November 1941, with the help of an intervention from Alexander Dorner, Rhode Island School of Design.

 London

 After obtaining his freedom Schwitters moved to London, hoping to make good on the contacts that he had built up over his period of internment.
-He first moved to an attic flat at 3 St. Stephen's Crescent, Paddington.
+He first moved to an attic flat at 3 St Stephen's Crescent, Paddington.
 It was here that he met his future companion, Edith Thomas: